AbubakarZubair/Small-Drone-Detection-A-Deep-Learning-Approach-to-Remote-Sensing-and-Surveillance/README.md

 ### 🎥 **Output Examples**

-Our system successfully processes 4K surveillance videos and generates annotated output with detected and tracked drones.
+Our system successfully processes 4K surveillance videos and generates annotated output with detected and tracked drone.
 Below are sample results from our processing pipeline:

 #### 📸 **Sample Detection Results**
 ```markdown